Stable formulas in ordered structures: Introduction

-For the rest of the paper, let $T$ be either the theory of dense linear orderings (DLO), the theory of divisible ordered abelian groups (DOAG), or the theory of real closed fields (RCF), let $L$ be the appropriate language for $T$, let $\sM$ be a model of $T$ with underlying set $M$, let $\varphi(x;y)$ be an $L(M)$-formula, and let $\dim$ denotes the o-minimal dimension of $T$.
+For the rest of the paper, let $T$ be either the theory of dense linear orderings in $L=\{<\}$ (DLO), the theory of divisible ordered abelian groups in $L=\{+,0,<\}$ (DOAG), or the theory of real closed fields in $L=\{+,-,\cdot,0,1,<\}$ (RCF), let $\sM$ be a model of $T$ with underlying set $M$, let $\varphi(x;y)$ be an $L(M)$-formula, and let $\dim$ denotes the o-minimal dimension of $T$; see~\cite{Lou} for the basic definition and results.
 When we say that $\varphi(x;y)$ is stable, we implicitly assume that stability is with respect to the pair $(x;y)$.
 We say that $\varphi(x;y)$ is {\bf rectangular} if $\varphi(x;y)$ is $T$-equivalent to $\psi(x) \wedge \theta(y)$ with $\psi(x)$ and $\theta(y)$ being $L(M)$-formulas.
 It is easy to see that rectangular formulas are stable, and so are their boolean combinations.
-Propostion~\ref{prop:introduction}, which combines the the later Propostion~\ref{prop:symdiff} and Proposition~\ref{prop:new.2.12}, tell us that Example~\ref{example:basic} essentially points us in the right direction.
+Propostion~\ref{prop:introduction}, which combines the later Propostion~\ref{prop:symdiff} and Proposition~\ref{prop:new.2.12}, tell us that Example~\ref{example:basic} essentially points us in the right direction.
 Note that the condition $\dim \varphi(\sM) = |x|+|y|$ is the precise version of what we meant by ``large'', and the notion of rectangular formula makes precise the idea of ``having no slope''. \begin{prop} Suppose $\varphi(x;y)$ is stable, and $\dim \varphi(\sM) = |x|+|y|$ .
 Then there is an $L(M)$-formula $\varphi'(x;y)$ which is a disjuntion of rectangular $L(M)$-formulas such that $\dim\big( \varphi(\sM) \triangle \varphi'(\sM)\big) < |x|+|y|$. \end{prop}